drug-design/course/docs/chapters/protein-structure.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-For proline the situation is different because the steric differences between cis and trans isomers are minimal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/isomers-proline-4641252e'><i class='fa fa-play' aria-hidden='true'></i></button>For proline the situation is different because the steric differences between cis and trans isomers are minimal.
 In folded proteins about 10% of the proline-peptide bonds are found in the cis conformation.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures